inmanta/inmanta-core/docs/model_developers/modules.rst

 A v2 module in development form has mostly the same structure as a v1 module.
 The main difference is that it is meant to be published as a Python package.
 A project or another v2 module then lists all required v2 modules as dependencies in its `pyproject.toml`.
 The compiler does not install v2 modules on the fly.
-In line with how Python depdencies work in general they are expected to be installed in advance.
+In line with how Python dependencies work in general they are expected to be installed in advance.
 As a result they will not be placed in the project's `libs` directory.

 To set up your development environment, first clone all modules you wish to develop against and